-Figure 5 displays participation rates by business income type across the income distribution of U.S. tax filers.
-To create the graph, we divide all 145 million 1040 filing units ("house-holds") from year 2011 into percentiles of adjusted gross income (AGI, including all returns regardless of whether AGI is positive, negative, or zero).
-We then compute the share of tax
+Figure 5 displays participation rates by business income type across the income distribution of U.S. tax filers.10 To create the graph, we divide all 145 million 1040 filing units ("households") from year 2011 into percentiles of adjusted gross income (AGI, including all returns regardless of whether AGI is positive, negative, or zero).
+We then compute the share of tax filing units within each percentile bin that earned positive income from each of the four business sectors we analyze in this paper: sole proprietorship income (defined as positive 1040 Schedule C income), C-corporation income (defined as positive 1040 dividend income)11, S-corporation income (defined as either the primary earner or the secondary earner having been issued a Form 1120S Schedule K-1 with positive summed income), and partnership income (defined as either the primary earner having been issued a Form 1065 Schedule K-1 with positive summed income).12 Note that these defini-

-&lt;sup>7These partnerships are typically organized as general partnerships, in which all partners are jointly or separately liable for the debts, taxes, or tortious liability of the partnership.
+8These partnerships are typically organized as general partnerships, in which all partners are jointly or separately liable for the debts, taxes, or tortious liability of the partnership.
 This structure is not attractive for most business organizations, because the owners' personal assets are not protected (DeBacker and Prisinzano, 2015).

-&lt;sup>8This category also includes real estate and insurance industries, which together account for less than five percentage points of the total.
+9This category also includes real estate and insurance industries, which together account for less than five percentage points of the total.

-&lt;sup>9We stress that these results are not based on the Treasury distribution model.
+10We stress that these results are not based on the Treasury distribution model.
 We use an adjusted gross income distribution for filing units only, rather than family-size-adjusted cash income for the population.